 University of North Carolina Online MPH Programs

 The University of North Carolina (UNC) at Chapel Hill offers an online master of public health (MPH) program through the Gillings School of Global Public Health.
-Graduate students choose a concentration in leadership, nutrition, applied epidemiology, or nutrition and dietetics.
+Graduate students choose two concentrations: leadership in practice, nutrition, food systems and health; or applied epidemiology.
 The courses are delivered 100 percent online, with local clinical hours and no campus visits.

 The Gillings School of Global Public Health approaches education through research, practice, and service.
 The courses focus on evidence-based solutions, experiential learning, and interdisciplinary knowledge.
 Core courses cover systems thinking, epidemiology, population health, public health policy, public health solutions, evidence-based thinking and decision-making, and fundamental leadership skills.

-The leadership MPH prepares graduates to work with communities, implementing wide-reaching changes that promote population health and address healthcare inequities.
+The leadership in practice MPH prepares graduates to work with communities, implementing wide-reaching changes that promote population health and address healthcare inequities.

-The nutrition MPH prepares graduates to improve the health of individuals and groups through nutrition science, behavior change, counseling, communication, and community-based education.
+The nutrition, food systems and health MPH prepares graduates to improve the health of individuals and groups through nutrition science, behavior change, counseling, communication, and community-based education.

 The applied epidemiology concentration prepares graduates to utilize epidemiologic methods to detail disease patterns and reduce or eliminate public health issues in various populations.